 Thanks to digital archives, e-mail, and the Internet in general, we no longer need physical storage for most documents and files.
 There are loads of devices and apps out there that let you send documents and files to cloud services like Evernote or Dropbox, so you don’t have to hold onto the original papers anymore.
 You really just need to pick a tool you like.

-If you opt for Evernote, you don’t even necessarily have to get a scanner—you can use your mobile phone to scan everything!
+If you opt for a note-taking app like Devonthink, you don’t even necessarily have to get a scanner—you can use your mobile phone to scan everything!

 Digital archiving is new to you, and you’re not quite sure where to start?
 I wrote a whole post about how to go paperless which will help get you going!

 One of the Chillest Rainy Day Decluttering Ideas on This List: Shred Some Papers

 If you’ve got a shredder, get it out and grab that stack of paperwork you just scanned.
 Shred anything with any personal details on it before throwing it out.
 Identity theft is a real thing!